Khendi1/PVS/README.md

 - plasma generator
 - locally save and recall patches (currently broken after imlementing params class)

+## Pending Features & Issue Tracking

+This project is meant to be my fun, relaxing, creative exploration, not a demonstration of proper project management techniques.
+Instead of tying up precious creative time with Github issue tracking, task tags (i.e. TODO, BUG, etc.) are instead stored inline.
+The VSCode TODO Tree extension is useful for displaying these tags using various views.

 ## Background and Inspiration

-My exploration of video manipulation was inspired by [this video](https://www.youtube.com/watch?v=D3eHKI0nvKA), which was graciously provided by the algorithm.
+My exploration into video art was inspired by [this video](https://www.youtube.com/watch?v=D3eHKI0nvKA), which was graciously provided by the algorithm.
 In describing his live image manipulator mechanical sculpture masterpeice, Dave Blair describes why his machine must use an expensive field-monitor commonly used in movie production, as it offers knobs to manipulate hue, saturation and value.
 While this requirement makes sense for his application, I was inspired to explore a purely code-based solution, with the intention to solder up some encoders.
 I have since pivoted to using off-the-shelf controllers to emulate effects normally acheived through analog video synthesis modules and mixers (feedback, oscillators, [composite analog sync modulation](https://www.youtube.com/watch?v=YlLN_H3Z8Gc)), as well as early digital animation techniques (perlin noise, fractal noise, [metaballs](https://steve.hollasch.net/cgindex/misc/metaballs.html), plasma, moire, etc.).

 ## Requirements
 - python3